rjferguson21/big-bang/charter/packages/cluster-auditor/Architecture.md

 ## Licensing

-CA parent image is `opa-exporter` which uses  [Apache License 2.0](https://github.com/mcelep/opa-scorecard/blob/master/LICENSE).
+CA is based off of the OPA Scorecard which uses the [Apache License 2.0](https://github.com/mcelep/opa-scorecard/blob/master/LICENSE).

 ## Dependant Packages